 4. Unsubstantiated claims such as extracts that are said to be standardized to hericenones and/or erinacines.
 Since there is no way to accurately test for these compounds, these products are very unlikely to be authentic.

-5. "EU or US grown" Lion's Mane mushroom products rarely contain the fruiting bodies and are almost entirely starch in most cases.
+5. "EU or US grown" Lion's Mane mushroom products rarely contain the fruiting bodies and are more commonly loaded with starch.
 You may be not be surprised to learn that producing mushrooms on a grand scale is expensive.
-It is also economically unfeasible in the US and EU markets.
+It is also economically unfeasible - for the most par - in the US and EU markets.
 This is largely why you will find that mushroom products in these regions are almost always from the mycelium which has been cultured on grain (rice, oats, etc.), and they rarely contain any actual mushrooms!
 These products typically contain 65-70% of grain starch.
-Here is the patent for one of these extracts.

 6. Choose Lion's Mane mushroom extracts made exclusively from fruiting bodies.
 Fruiting bodies are the actual mushroom that contains the beneficial active compounds.